nasay/cfdlab/README.md

 >> make
 ```

 There is debug mode available.
-This mode includes additional checks for velocity and density, computes total mass in the domain and checks that there is no FLUID cell that is neighboring with a GAS cell directly.
-Also it calculates a time spent on the following parts: streaming, collision, flag updating and boundary treatment.
+This mode includes additional checks for velocity and density, computes total mass in the domain and checks that there is no FLUID cell which is neighboring with a GAS cell directly.
+Also, it calculates the time spent on the following parts: streaming, collision, flag update and boundary treatment.
 ```
 >> make debug
 ```